oracle-samples/ia-tools-samples/tools/project-history-migrator-tool/README.md

 ## Prerequisites
 ### System requirements
-- The tool must be run on a machine that has the Java 8 Runtime Environment (JRE) installed
+- The tool must be run on a machine that has the Java 8 Runtime Environment (JRE) or newer installed
 - For running in export mode - network access (JDBC) to the database associated with your self-managed Intelligent Advisor installation is required
 - For running in import mode - network access (HTTP) to the Intelligent Advisor cloud instance is required